Louisiana Construction Site Accidents

 Experienced Louisiana personal injury lawyers are needed for such cases.
 Aside from the complex legal theories, proven attorneys know that all potential at-fault parties must be brought into the case.
 Louisiana is a “comparative fault” state where jury awards are apportioned by percentages among those that are found to be responsible.
 Full recovery for the victims requires that all wrongdoers must be identified and brought into the case.
 There are also strict time deadlines that must be met.

 Mansfield Melancon Attorneys can Help

 If you have been injured in a Louisiana construction site or other type of accident, contact the Louisiana personal injury attorneys at Mansfield, Melancon, Cranmer & Dick LLC.
-We have proven experience with many types of personal injury cases.
+We have a proven track record of success handling many types of Louisiana personal injury cases, including, but not limited to, car accidents, boating accidents, motorcycle accidents, premises liability accidents, and cases involving nursing care facility abuse/neglect.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
 You can also request a free consultation by using our “Contact Us” page.